 Also, visit nearby attractions which are covered in Madrid itinerary 5 days.

-Plaza De La Villa Information
+Plaza De La Villa Travel Tips

 - The Plaza de la Villa also includes the heritage architectures of the Casa de la Siete Chimeneas situated in the Plaza del Ray, and the Bridge connecting Segovia, traditionally named as the Puente de Segovia, and the Grand Palace of Uceda.

-How To reach Plaza De La Villa by Public Transport
+How to Reach Plaza De La Villa

 - Nearby Bus Station: Bailen – Mayor, Toledo Nº 24